UNINETTSigma2/documentation/apps/vasp.md

 Users have to supply the necessary input files, inclusing any `POTCAR` files needed.
 They can be downloaded from the VASP portal you get access to with a valid VASP license.
 Also, please note that the `POTCAR` files are protected by the license.

-## About VASP on Fram
+## Specifics regarding the VASP install on Fram.

-For simplicity we have compiled a page on specifics about the VASP install on Fram: files/vasponfram.md
+Note that this is similar to Saga, but we are currently moving to a more automatic deployment system and the naming scheme is thus different on Saga.

 ## Citation